Draft of 08.10.2019

 All Teams and Players should be on the server no later than the scheduled start time of the match.
 All matches of the League should start as stated on the League website.
 Failure to do so will be penalized.

 Match starts are absolute unless changes have been confirmed by the League admins.
-For every five (5) minutes the match start is being delayed by a Team, the said Team will receive two (2) minor penalty points.
-After 15 minutes the Team is considered as a no-show (forfeit loss) receiving one (1) major penalty point.
+For every five (5) minutes the match start is being delayed by a Team, the said Team will receive three (3) minor penalty points.

 Players whose League game is not featured on any of the official BESL Pro stream channels are allowed to stream their Point-of-View (POV) on any platform or service of their choice.
 The only requirement is to put the League’s name (BESL Pro) in the title.